kcudding/ecotheory.github.io/teach/RIntro/multivariate_analysis.md

 ## Cumulative Proportion 0.5022 0.7165 0.8668 0.96266 0.9922 1.000000
 ```

-After completing the dimension reduction, each sample now appears as a point in space specified by its new position along the principle component axes.
-There coordinates are referred to as "site scores" in rda() results, and we can assess such information with the `scores()` function.
+After completing the dimension reduction process, each sample now appears as a point in space specified by its new position along the principle component axes.
+There coordinates are referred to as "site scores" in rda() results, and we can access such information with the `scores()` function.

 ``` r